-The Board of Directors Hadassah, The Women's Zionist Organization of America, Inc.:
+To the Board of Directors Hadassah, The Women's Zionist Organization of America, Inc.:

-We have audited the accompanying consolidated financial statements of Hadassah, The Women's Zionist Organization of America, Inc. and related entities (the Organization), which comprise the consolidated balance sheet as of December 31, 2016, and the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Hadassah, The Women's Zionist Organization of America, Inc. and related entities, which comprise the consolidated balance sheet as of December 31, 2017, and the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements.